Azure-Samples/serverless-chat-langchainjs/docs/tutorial/03-understanding-rag.md

 - **Educational Content:** Educators can update their materials with the latest research and studies to ensure relevance and accuracy.

-> **Note:** To learn more about the RAG architecture, please refer to the official documentation of the Azure AI Search Documentation service, which can be accessed [here](https://learn.microsoft.com/azure/search/retrieval-augmented-generation-overview).
+> **Note:** To learn more about the RAG architecture, please refer to the official documentation of the Azure Cosmos DB Documentation service, which can be accessed [here](https://learn.microsoft.com/azure/cosmos-db/gen-ai/rag).

 ## Next Steps